hoytech/quadrable/README.md

     $ quadb diff temp
     $

-Let's add a new key and delete an existing one from our current branch:
+Let's add a new key, delete an existing one from our current branch, and run `diff` again:

     $ quadb put new test
     $ quadb del tempKey

-Now the diff shows one line per modification.
-If the modification was an insertion or update, the the first character will be `+` and the key/value will be the new value to be set.
-If it was a deletion, the first character will be `-` and the key/value will be the old value that has been removed.

     $ quadb diff temp
     -tempKey,tempVal
     +new,test

+Now the diff shows one line per modification.
+If the modification was an insertion or update, the the first character will be `+` and the key/value will be the new record to be set.
+If it was a deletion, the first character will be `-` and the key/value will be the old record that has been removed.

 * You can change the separator using the `--sep` option, just as with `import`/`export`.
 * If two trees have been forked from one another recently, then diffs will be very fast.
 This is because the algorithm will detect shared portions of the tree and not bother diffing them.
 Diffing two trees that don't share structure (for example, if they were separately `import`ed from the same data) will still work, but will run slower.
 In the future we may implement a `dedup` command that uses `diff` to detect equal but unshared structure and make them shared.